 In most cases, a Marriage license precedes a wedding, then after the wedding, the officiant presents it to the issuing office for official filing in the records that a marriage has been registered.
 The newlyweds then get a Marriage certificate in return.
 A marriage certificate is a legal proof of marriage and should be kept safely.
-It is used for immigration benefits e.g. obtaining a visa, used when getting a work permit, to change a name, for child custody, etc.
+It is used for immigration benefits e.g. obtaining a visa, getting a work permit, changing a name, for child custody, etc.

 How to obtain a Marriage license

-To get a Marriage license, couples-to-be need to pay a visit to the county clerk office or the county district court in the state they want to hold their wedding at.
-This is key, you cannot obtain a Marriage license in New York for a wedding taking place in Florida.
+To get a Marriage license, couples-to-be need to pay a visit to the county clerk's office or the county district court in the state where they want to hold their wedding.
+This is key - you cannot obtain a Marriage license in New York for a wedding taking place in Florida.
 Nowadays, with the popularity of destination weddings, most states will issue a Marriage license even to non-residents.
 However, it is very important to confirm the expectations and requirements needed to obtain a Marriage license in a specific state before visiting their offices.
 This is because the details required vary from state to state.
 For example, some states require both parties to be in attendance, others allow only one of them provided they have complete details of their spouse.
 Others allow one to apply and fill in the Marriage license online, pay via a credit card and have it mailed after processing.
-Most of this information is available on the specific state’s website or can be enquired by a phone call.
+Most of this information is available on the specific state’s website or can be acquired by a phone call.

 Marriage license requirements